EnsemblGenomes/ensembl-static/fungi/species/Aspergillus_lentulus_about.md

 -------------------------
 *Aspergillus lentulus* is a species of Aspergillus fungus.
 It is a close relative of Aspergillus fumigatus.
-It has smaller conidial heads with diminutive vesicles compared to A.�fumigatus, and cannot survive at 48��C (118��F).
+It has smaller conidial heads with diminutive vesicles compared to A.fumigatus, and cannot survive at 48°C (118°F).
 It also has decreased in vitro susceptibilities to multiple antifungals, including amphotericin B, itraconazole, voriconazole, and caspofungin.
 Aspergillus lentulus is an opportunistic human pathogen that causes invasive aspergillosis with